-To respond, sellers – retailers, brands, manufacturers, distributors – have to embrace our needs by delivering a unified story across all sales channels, providing a consistently superior experience at every touch point.
-All allied with an integrated back-office model utilising agile and innovative technology to make sure they turn a profit.
+To respond, sellers, retailers, brands, manufacturers, and distributors have to embrace our needs by delivering a unified story across all sales channels, providing a consistently superior experience at every touchpoint; allied with an integrated back-office model utilizing agile and innovative technology to make sure they turn a profit.

-The key to catering to this new consumer behaviour is the common factor behind all products - the supply chain.
+The key to catering to this new consumer behavior is the common factor behind all products - the supply chain.

-Businesses selling to this new consumer are locked in a fulfilment arms race regardless of their operating maturity or geographical market and sector.
+Businesses selling to this new consumer are locked in a fulfillment arms race, regardless of their operating maturity, geographical market, or sector.
 The 24/7 Digital Customer expects to get their product their way.
-Sometimes they want it shipped to their home, sometimes they want to pick it up at a store or on the journey home from a locker at the train station.
+Sometimes they want it shipped to their home, and sometimes they want to pick it up at a store or on the journey home from a locker at the train station.

-Most businesses have not conceived of – or are attempting and failing to address –the implications of these new consumer expectations to supply chains, and the requirements needed to meet this shifting demand effectively and efficiently.
-Never mind the complexity of having to manage a global supply chain to get the product to market in the first place!
+Most businesses have been slow to recognize the implications of these new consumer expectations to supply chains, and the requirements needed to meet this shifting demand effectively and efficiently, never mind the complexity of having to manage a global supply chain to get the product to market in the first place!

-This is where supply chain technology comes in.
-The next generation of applications are bringing together the latest in big data and mobile technologies, making it easier for businesses not only to manage their end-to-end supply chains, but also to take advantage of increasingly volatile consumer preferences.
+Every day, 24/7, digital customers are broadcasting real time demand signals worldwide, with tweets, likes, hashtags, and star ratings.
+A product can be an instant hit or an instant flop, and this is where supply chain technology comes in.
+The next generation of applications brings together the latest in big data and mobile technologies, making it easier for businesses not only to manage their end-to-end supply chains but also to take advantage of increasingly volatile consumer preferences.

-The key to meeting the demands of the new 24/7 Digital Customer is technology which simplifies the planning, execution and optimisation of a business' supply chain by delivering accurate and real-time information, all built for today's mobile work force.
+The key to meeting the demands of the new 24/7 Digital Customer, is technology which simplifies the planning, execution, and optimization of a business' supply chain, by delivering accurate and real time information, all built for today's mobile workforce.